jylEcho/CGS-Net/README.md

 ## Our Contributions

 - **Systematic single-phase analysis**: On the MPLL dataset, the portal venous (PV) phase demonstrates the strongest segmentation performance, which aligns with its established clinical dominance in liver tumor assessment.
-- **Clinically-guided propagation order**: CSF-Net++ introduces a Multi-Phase Cross-Query Sequential (MCQS) mechanism that explicitly models clinically consistent propagation.
+- **Clinically-guided propagation order**: CGS-Net introduces a Multi-Phase Cross-Query Sequential (MCQS) mechanism that explicitly models clinically consistent propagation.
 Ablation results (Table 3) confirm that the PV→ART→DL order achieves the best performance (76.29% DSC, 61.67% Jaccard), with the lowest HD$_{95}$ and ASSD.
-- **Proposed network:** The upgraded CSF-Net++ incorporates two enhanced configurations — a spatial clinical-guided fusion module and a temporal dual-configuration strategy — enabling more effective cross-phase feature interaction and fine-grained refinement for robust multi-phase liver tumor segmentation.
+- **Proposed network:** The upgraded CGS-Net incorporates two enhanced configurations — a spatial clinical-guided fusion module and a temporal dual-configuration strategy — enabling more effective cross-phase feature interaction and fine-grained refinement for robust multi-phase liver tumor segmentation.

 ## Results

-- **On PLC-CECT:** Both configurations of CSF-Net++ achieve superior results over existing methods.
+- **On PLC-CECT:** Both configurations of CGS-Net achieve superior results over existing methods.
 CSF-Swin attains 76.26% DSC (+1.09%), 62.44% Jaccard (+2.22%), 24.63 HD$_{95}$ (↓4.59), and 14.67 ASSD (↓2.08), surpassing MCDA-Net and MW-UNet by a clear margin.
 CSF-CNN also delivers strong performance (76.14% DSC, 61.47% Jaccard), confirming the robustness of the proposed dual-configuration framework across backbone designs.

-- **On MPLL:** CSF-Net++ establishes new state-of-the-art results.
+- **On MPLL:** CGS-Net establishes new state-of-the-art results.
 CSF-Swin achieves 76.29% DSC and 61.67% Jaccard, with the lowest HD$_{95}$ and ASSD, while CSF-CNN attains 75.96% DSC and 61.23% Jaccard, demonstrating consistent cross-dataset generalization and clinical reliability.

-- **Qualitative analysis:** Compared to MCDA-Net, CSF-Net++ produces sharper tumor boundaries (e.g., case 1) and more accurate identification of small nodules (e.g., case 3), validating the effectiveness of its spatiotemporal dual-configuration design for multi-phase feature fusion.
+- **Qualitative analysis:** Compared to MCDA-Net, CGS-Net produces sharper tumor boundaries (e.g., case 1) and more accurate identification of small nodules (e.g., case 3), validating the effectiveness of its spatiotemporal dual-configuration design for multi-phase feature fusion.

 Extensive experiments on two benchmark datasets, LiTS2017 and MPLL, demonstrate the superiority of our proposed method, which significantly outperforms existing state-of-the-art approaches.